-In art history, the role of the muse is traditionally reserved for women.
+In art history, the role of the naked model is traditionally reserved for women.
 This division of roles is essentially still the same today.

 In THE GAME, I challenge this stereotypical relationship together with photographer Carlos.
 Whilst exposing ourselves completely, we investigate our interaction.
 What roles do we take on and how does this influence our power dynamics?

 What if we challenge the most traditional relationship in art?

 Initially, the project started with my interest in my role as a model.
 I wanted to explore the boundaries of my body.